GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     | throw_on_error | <code spellcheck="false">boolean</code> | true | Flag indicating whether the function should, on error, throw an exception resulting in a rollback of the wrapping transaction. |
     | max_attempts | <code spellcheck="false">integer</code> | 1 | Number of times to retry the call to Azure OpenAI service in the event of a failure. |
     | retry_delay_ms | <code spellcheck="false">integer</code> | 1000 | Amount of time, in milliseconds, to wait before attempting to retry calling the Azure OpenAI service endpoint. |
 2. To provide a simplified example of using the function, run the following query, which creates a vector embedding for the <code spellcheck="false">opinion</code> field in the <code spellcheck="false">cases</code> table.
-The <code spellcheck="false">deployment_name</code> parameter in the function is set to <code spellcheck="false">embedding</code>, which is the name of the deployment of the <code spellcheck="false">text-embedding-ada-002</code> model in your Azure OpenAI service (it was created with that name by the Bicep deployment script):
+The <code spellcheck="false">deployment_name</code> parameter in the function is set to <code spellcheck="false">embedding</code>, which is the name of the deployment of the <code spellcheck="false">text-embedding-3-small</code> model in your Azure OpenAI service:

     ```sql
     SELECT